 Repair the World NYC invites you to honor the legacy of Dr. Martin Luther King Jr. this MLK Weekend through learning and service.

-Action in a Time of Injustice: MLK Shabbat Dinner
+Action in a Time of Injustice: MLK Shabbat Dinners in Brooklyn and Harlem

-On Friday, January 13, 2017 Repair the World NYC is hosting "Action in a Time of Injustice: MLK Shabbat Dinner" with OneTable at the Picnic House in Prospect Park to celebrate the legacy of Dr. Martin Luther King Jr. through a conversation about the Jewish community as allies within the sphere of racial justice.
-Yavilah McCoy, the CEO of Visions Ince, will be interviewed by Yehudah Webster.
-Together we’ll explore how we can take action in our local community and #TurnTheTables on injustice.
+On Friday, January 12, 2017 Repair the World NYC is hosting "Action in a Time of Injustice: MLK Shabbat Dinner" with OneTable at the Picnic House in Prospect Park to celebrate the legacy of Dr. Martin Luther King Jr. through a conversations about race, faith, equity, and justice.
+Together we will explore how we can take action in our local community and #TurntheTables on injustice.
+Nourished by OneTable.
 Check out our MLK Shabbat section for details.